The COVID, the one-way time machine

 The COVID is sometimes called “a time machine.”
 Remote work is a good example.
 I think most of the companies at least in Japan just pretended to take a positive attitude but actually were not so serious about it before the COVID.
 In the peak season of 2020, however, the proportion of companies adopting remote work exceeded 50%.
-The time seems to change quickly and greatly due to the COVID.
+For better or worse, the time seems to change quickly and greatly due to the COVID.

 Relationships become exclusive

 Do you think things will go back to the way we used to be?
-I don’t think so especially about this issue.
+I don’t think so especially about the changes due to the COVID.
 Many people have tasted the comfort to avoid personal relationship problems.
 Due to the rapid rise of the online communication, we can easily communicate with people who we like and also avoid communication with people who we dislike.
 I think this kind of exclusive relationships would be the most harmful side-effect of this time machine.

 Lack of communication creates a social division

 In Japan, it was common to drink with colleagues after work.
 I didn’t personally like it very much but still believe it’s an important chance to communicate with people who aren’t familiar with each other, and with people with different beliefs or of different generations.
 You may think it’s just a waste of time, but I think it’s a necessary cost to maintain public order because lack of communication often creates a social division.
 For example, there’re growing calls to obligate elderly drivers to give up their licenses, though young drivers like in their 20’s or 30’s have killed much more people in car accidents, according to the stats.
 I’m worried if the same thing (division) will happen between countries.